 In addition to LLMs, MLLMs also need a similar unlearning scenario, particularly in text-to-image models.
 To meet the need for privacy and copyright protection, MLLM unlearning aims at removing the model's understanding of specific concepts, i.e., concept unlearning.
 For instance, given a MLLM $A(\cdot)$, a concept $C$ to be forgotten, a prompt with the concept $prompt_{C}$ and an unlearning algorithm $\mathfrak{U}(\cdot)$, the MLLM unlearning expects that $\mathfrak{U}(A(prompt_{C}))$ is similar to $A(prompt_{C})$, but without including elements related to the concept $C$.

 Recently, Masane \textit{et al.}~\cite{fuchi2024erasing} noted that the knowledge learned by text-to-image models is primarily stored in the feed-forward networks (i.e., MLPs).
 They only updated the parameters related to the target concept in the text encoder, without updating the image generation module.
 Zhang \textit{et al.}~\cite{zhang2024forget} then proposed the Forget-Me-Not scheme for text-to-image models, which achieved concept unlearning by adjusting the cross-attention layer in the unlearned model.
 In general, existing unlearning schemes require access to the full or partial parameters of MLLMs, which involves parameter modifications.
 As a result, these schemes are challenging to apply in black-box models.
 Moreover, they rely on prior knowledge of the concepts to be forgotten, meaning the unlearned model cannot forget synonymous concepts, such as `soccer' and `football'.
-This is similar to the `un-unlearning' phenomenon mentioned in Section~\ref{sec:effect}.

 Notably, RAG-based unlearning can overcome these challenges and achieve thorough concept unlearning in black-box MLLMs.
 Likewise, we constructed unlearned knowledge for each forgotten concept.
 When crafting the retrieval component, we followed the process outlined in Section~\ref{sec:p}, while the constraint component was redesigned to ensure that the model pretends to forget the concept.
 The instruction for crafting a constraint component is as follows: